Important Information

 • If the change to our Group happens, then other parties may use your data in the same way as set out in this notice.

-We may share or sell some data to other companies outside Lloyds Banking Group, but only when it is grouped so that no-one’s identity can be known or found out.
+We may share or sell some information to other companies outside Lloyds Banking Group, but only when we have removed any personal details, so that no-one’s identity can be known or found out.

-We do this to learn about the types of customers we have, how they use our products, and how our products perform for them.
-The law says this is not considered to be personal information after it has been grouped in this way.
+We and those other companies do this to help them learn about the types of customers they have, how customers use their products, and how their products perform.
+It also helps us to learn about the markets we each operate in and how our competitors perform.
+The law says data is not considered to be personal information after customer identities have been removed.

 The personal information we have for you is made up of what you tell us, and data we collect when you use our services, or from outside organisations we work with.
 We study this to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

-If you allow it, we may show or send you marketing material online (on our own and other websites including social media), in our own and other apps, or by email, mobile phone, or post or through smart devices and other digital channels.
+We may show or send you marketing material online (on our own and other websites including social media), in our own and other apps, or by email, mobile phone, post or through smart devices and other digital channels.

-We may ask you to confirm or update your choices, if you take out any new products or services with us in future.
-We will also ask you to do this if there are changes in the law, regulation, or the structure of our business.
+We may ask you to confirm or update your choices, if you take out any new products or services with us in the future.
+We’ll also ask you to do this if there are changes in the law, regulation or the structure of our business.

-If you change your mind you can contact us to update your choices at any time.
+If you change your mind, you can contact us to update your choices at any time.
+Please see the ‘Your data privacy rights’ section for more information, and the ‘How to contact us’ section to contact us about this.

 Here we tell you how we use automated systems to make decisions about you and your money.
-We also explain the rights you have to challenge decisions made this way.
+We also explain your right to challenge decisions made this way.

-Here are the types of automated decision we make:
+Here are the types of automated decisions we make:

 Pricing

-We also use customer segments from outside companies we work with - such as social networks - by asking them for groups of people who are similar to you, or have interests that are like yours in some ways.
+We also use customer segments from outside companies we work with, such as social media.
+We ask them for groups of people who are like you, or have interests that are like yours in some ways.
 These companies help us look for new customers who may be interested in products, services or offers that our existing customers are interested in.

 Detecting fraud